One of our most surprising discoveries about Las Vegas was the thriving local culinary scene beyond the famous Las Vegas Strip.

-While the Sai Oua, is a traditional Thai northern-style sausage infused with a blend of spices and herbs.
-The rich flavors from these northern Thai dishes transported us back to Chiang Mai.
+Sai Oua are traditional Thai northern-style sausages infused with a blend of spices and herbs.
+The rich flavors from these northern Thai dishes transported us back to Thailand.
 We were impressed by the taste and the quality of the ingredients of this restaurant in the desert, far away from the lush mountains of Chiang Mai.

 #7- Hobak Korean BBQ